How to Talk About Couples Therapy With Your Partner

 -It is so important to find someone you both like.
 We know from research this is a critical factor to the success of any therapy.
 This is true for couples therapy also.
 You want to come away feeling like this team of therapists is likeable, know what they are doing with couples and can help you achieve the relationship goals you have.

 The intention of therapy is ultimately about how to make the partnership happier, healthier and more fulfilling.
-So make it a collaboration and focus more on the positive changes you want to see verses the negative behaviors you want to change.
+So make it a collaboration and focus more on the positive changes you want to see versus the negative behaviors you want to change.

 If you are looking for a Greenwood Village couples counselor or marriage counselor, call us at Thrive, 303-513-8975 today to speak to our team about how we can help you and your partner take the first step toward healing your relationship.